Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Introduction

 \section{Introduction}

-Understanding and optimizing traffic networks is a significant effort that impacts billions of people living in urban areas, with key challenges including managing congestion and carbon emissions.
+Modelling and optimizing traffic flows is a significant effort that impacts billions of people living in urban areas, with key challenges including managing congestion and carbon emissions.
 These phenomena are heavily impacted by individual driver routing decisions, which are often influenced by ML-based predictions for the delays of road segments (see, for instance, \cite{GNNSurvey} for an overview of convolutional and graph neural network based approaches).
-One key aspect that is not well understood, is that these routing decisions, in turn, influence the forecasting models by changing the underlying signature of traffic flows.
+One key aspect that is not well understood, is that these routing decisions, in turn, influence the forecasting models by changing the underlying signature of traffic flows and thus lead to a complex and self-referential system.

-In this paper, we address this interplay focusing on the popular dynamic traffic assignment (DTA) framework, on which there has been substantial work over the past decades (see the classical book of Ford and Fulkerson~\cite{Ford62} or the more recent surveys of Friesz et al.~\cite{Friesz19}, Peeta and Ziliaskopoulos~\cite{Peeta01} and Skutella~\cite{Skutella08}).
+In this paper, we address this interplay focusing on the popular dynamic traffic assignment (DTA) framework, on which there has been substantial work over the past decades (see the classical book of Ford and Fulkerson~\citealp{Ford62}, or the more recent surveys of Friesz et al.~\citealp{Friesz19}, Peeta and Ziliaskopoulos~\citealp{Peeta01}, and Skutella~\citealp{Skutella08}).
 A fundamental base model describing the dynamic flow propagation process is the so-called \emph{deterministic queuing model} due to Vickrey~\cite{Vickrey69}.
-Here, a directed graph $G=(V,E)$ is given, where edges $e\in E$ are associated with a queue with positive rate capacity $\nu_e\in\IR_{>0}$ and a physical transit time $\tau_e\in \IR_{>0}$.
+Here, a directed graph $G=(V,E)$ is given, where edges $e\in E$ are associated with a queue with a positive rate capacity $\nu_e$ and a physical transit time $\tau_e$.
 If the total inflow into an edge $e=vw\in E$ exceeds the rate capacity $\nu_e$, a queue builds up and agents need to wait in the queue before they are forwarded along the edge.
 The total travel time along $e$ is thus composed of the waiting time spent in the queue plus the physical transit time $\tau_e$.

-The Vickrey model is arguably one of the most important traffic models (see Li, Huang and Yang~\cite{LI2020} for an up to date research overview of the past 50 years), and yet, it is mathematically quite challenging to analyze (see Friesz et al.~\cite{Han2013a} for a discussion of the inherent complexities).
+The Vickrey model is arguably one of the most important traffic models (see Li, Huang and Yang~\citealp{LI2020}, for an up to date research overview of the past 50 years), and yet, it is mathematically quite challenging to analyze (see Friesz et al.~\citealp{Han2013a}, for a discussion of the inherent complexities).